 From souvenirs to sundries, must-have essentials (like sunblock, bathing suits, and flip flops) and even medication, Seadust Cancun’s stores offer everything you need.
 Families can’t charge to their rooms, but you can use your credit cards on property instead of transferring cash to Mexican Pesos (use a card without foreign transaction fees for a simple, fee-free way to pay).
 When a headache came up, the pharmacy on property helped get my little one a safe dose.
 When our sunblock ran out, we found our favorite brands.
 And when souvenirs were needed for family back home, we didn’t have to go off-property to get great prices.

 Tip: Transferring MXN to USD is tricky to do in your head.
 I recommend keeping your cell-phone on hand for a quick Google search.

 The entrance to Seadust Cancun’s spa sets the stage for ultimate relaxation.

 For the ultimate splurge, visit the spa.
 My daughter and I both received full-body massages (in adjoining rooms with side-by-side tables for safety & security), hers for 30 minutes, mine for 50.
 Both of our massages lasted nearly 2-hours in total including a pre-massage foot rub, cleaning, and massage with aromatherapy.
 The spa is beautiful, with unique rooms and environments.
 Your body will thank you!

-If staying on property isn’t quite your thing, the adventure of Cancun and the Riveiera Maya is calling.
+If staying on property at the Cancun resorts isn’t quite your thing, the adventure of Cancun and the Riveiera Maya is calling.
 The hotel can set up off-property excursions throughout the region, from historical visits that explore the pyramids to scuba diving, snorkel tours, and even trips to amazing theme parks (we visited Xcaret Eco-archaeological park and fell in love!).
 The resort partners with local tour operators, so leaving the property feels safe and secure.